promoteinternational/konfa/README.md

 You may pass in any initialization routine to the call, including one declared by the subclass.

-From a design perspective, it iss desireble to initialize Konfa as early as possible, as it will fail early if bad configuration values are found.
+From a design perspective, it is desireble to initialize Konfa as early as possible, as it will fail early if bad configuration values are found.
 Do not use this method unless there is a good reason to.

+You may override the ```do_deferred_initialization?``` method for implementing own logic on when to run the initialization code.
+This method is invoked at every time a value is accessed.